 - Fourth, Olena then did her homework and researched what the art center might want in an artist in residence.

 - And fifth, Ellis did the most critical bit.
 She summoned the gorgeous guts to pick up the phone and talk to the director.

 “The Beatrice Wood Center for The Arts mentioned internships on their website but had nothing there about artists in residency programs,” said Olena.

 Olena then told me, “Kevin and I talked a bit.
-He felt comfortable enough with me to set up a more extensive phone interview the next week.
+Finally, he felt comfortable enough with me to set up a more extensive phone interview the next week.
 After that call, Kevin asked me to email him images of my work.
-Before long he wrote me to tell me I got the residency!”
+Before long, he wrote me to tell me I got the residency!”